NixOS/nix.dev/source/tutorials/nix-language.md

 Attribute sets are unordered collections of name-value-pairs.

-Together with primitive data types and lists, they work exactly like in JSON and look very similar.
+Together with primitive data types and lists, they work like in JSON and look very similar.

 Nix language: